netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

       State of OCSP stapling support on the SSL virtual server.
 Supported only if the protocol used is higher than SSLv3.
 Possible values:

-      ENABLED: The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
+      \ :literal:`ENABLED`\ : The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
 If the response is valid at the time of SSL handshake with the client, the OCSP-based server certificate status is sent to the client during the handshake.

-      DISABLED: The appliance does not check the status of the server certificate.
+      \ :literal:`DISABLED`\ : The appliance does not check the status of the server certificate.

       .. rst-class:: ansible-option-line